 The 3rd generation CPU’s (core i-3, i-5) performs well then the 2nd generation processors (Pentium, Celeron, etc).

 GPU’s performances differ based on their memory types.
 There are two types of GPU memory.
 The first one is DDR3 and the last one is GDDR5.
 GDDR% is the latest version.
 But you can’t say that GDDR5 is better than DDR3.
 Because these memory types synchronize with the memory types of the RAM.
 GDDR5 can match better with DDR4 or DDR3L RAM.
 Otherwise, you will not be able to find your desired performance.
+You can do a stress test on your GPU.

 For CPU cache memory is a very important thing.
 First of all, you need to know what cache memory actually is.
 Mainly it may compare to an advanced mathematical functioning process of the memory.
 Cache memory is 2 types.
 They are Level 1 cache (L1) and Level 2 (L2) cache memory.
 When L1 cache memory fails to operate its memory function (Noted as Cache miss) then L2 cache activates and supports the L1 cache memory.